-Haleakalā National Park along with Hawai'i Volcanoes National Park, in coordination with the FAA, are conducting public scoping on the range of alternatives prior to the release of each park's draft ATMPs.
-Haleakalā National Park has incorporated data, public input, and information collected since 2012 to develop action alternatives.
-Potential alternatives and the proposed project can be reviewed at: https://parkplanning.nps.gov/HaleakalaATMP
+A: Hawai'i Volcanoes National Park, along with Haleakalā National Park, in coordination with the FAA, are conducting public scoping on the range of alternatives prior to the release of their individual draft ATMPs.
 The NPS and the FAA will analyze the comments received during public scoping.
-The public scoping period begins on February 28 and ends on April 1, 2022 at 8:00 PM HST.

-When the draft ATMP is prepared, the NPS and the FAA will host a public meeting and share information on online platforms to provide the greatest opportunity for public participation and comment.
+When the draft ATMP is prepared for Hawai'i Volcanoes National Park, the NPS and the FAA will host a public meeting and share information on online platforms to provide the greatest opportunity for public participation and comment.
+The public meeting may be held virtually.
 Notice of availability of the draft ATMP will also be published in the Federal Register for public review.